nilanyK/ESILV---Python-For-Data-Analysis---Project-2023/README.md

 ### Introduction
 This repository contains all files related to the final project of the course Python For Data Analysis.
-This project aims  to analyze a dataset, build a predictive model, and implement an API.
+The project aims  to analyze a dataset, build a predictive model, and implement an API.
 Among the 3 datasets that were assigned to us, "Online Shopper Purchasing Intention dataset" is the one that we have chosen to study.

 ### Purpose
 The purpose of this project is to predict the purchasing intention of a visitor for a particular online store.